thomaskcr/primoris-cs110/docs/lecture_notes/language_basics.rst

 Python Language Basics
 ======================

 We now know how to execute our programs but before we can start creating games we'll need to learn the basics of Python.
-The concepts are the same in most programming langauges, you'll see that a lot of the things you learned in Scratch are very similar in Python.
+The concepts are the same in most programming languages, you'll see that a lot of the things you learned in Scratch are very similar in Python.
 If you didn't learn scratch don't worry, these notes will cover all of the concepts you need to know for this course.

 Comments
 --------